 Learn how to operate machine learning solutions at cloud scale using Azure Machine Learning.
 This course teaches you to leverage your existing knowledge of Python and machine learning to manage data ingestion and preparation, model training and deployment, and machine learning solution monitoring in Microsoft Azure.
 The course had been updated with new modules on how to use Azure Machine Learning with open-source models from Open AI, Hugging Face and Meta and others.
 In these new modules we will explore topics like transfer learning, fine-tuning, and prompt engineering these pre-trained models and how to deploy them.
 We will also explore how to perform MLOps and govern the models in production.

 This course is focused on Azure and does not teach the student the basics on how to do data science.
 But when it comes to the new updated models on pre-trained models from companies like Hugging Face and Meta we will explore the building blocks – with a focus on Large Language Models and Transformers – with technologies for NLP, LLM, transfer learning and prompt engineering as well.

-This course is designed for data scientists with existing knowledge of Python and machine learning frameworks like Scikit-Learn, PyTorch, and Tensorflow, who want to build and operate machine learning solutions in the cloud.
+This course is designed for data scientists and data engineers with existing knowledge of Python and a basic understanding of machine learning frameworks like scikit-learn, who want to build and operate machine learning solutions in the cloud.